binduvr/LOGiC/README.md

 ### Prerequisites
 * A python virtual environment manager, such as [Anaconda](https://www.anaconda.com/distribution/).

-* [CBC-Solver](https://ampl.com/dl/open/cbc/) must be installed and added to the environment PATH variable in order for the application to make calculations.
+* [CBC-Solver](https://ampl.com/dl/open/cbc/) must be installed and added to the PATH environment variable in order for the application to make calculations.
 [How to set environment variables](http://www.computerhope.com/issues/ch000549.htm).

-* A LaTeX compiler such as [MiKTeX](https://miktex.org/download) must be installed to allow for report functionality.

-Ensure the folder containing latex.exe is also added to the environment variables, the same way the CBC-Solver is added.
+* A LaTeX compiler such as [MiKTeX](https://miktex.org/download) must be installed to allow for report functionality and must also be added to the PATH environment variable, the same way the CBC-Solver is added.

 ### Installing
 1. Create a new python environment using Python version 3.6.
 We will use Anaconda as an example.